10 B2B Marketing Trends For 2023-2026

 Second, you can advertise on podcasts that your target customers listen to.

-Interest in podcast advertising has grown significantly over the last 5 years.
+Interest in "podcast marketing" has grown 66% over the last 5 years.

 2. LinkedIn Makes a Comeback

-Search data for "LinkedIn followers" shows that people clearly want to increase their presence on the platform.
+Search data for "LinkedIn followers" (up 132%) shows that people clearly want to increase their presence on the platform.

 LinkedIn isn’t a hot new social network (like TikTok).

-But when it comes to B2B marketing, you’ve be hard pressed to find a network more important than LinkedIn.
+But when it comes to B2B marketing, you’d be hard pressed to find a network more important than LinkedIn.

 But that’s not really new: LinkedIn has always been a social network about business.